Algorithmic Accountability

 • Algorithmic trading and execution models

-• Anti-money laundering detection models
+• AML/CFT detection and monitoring models

 Built for the NZ financial services landscape